 At Kent of Inglewood we only sell straight razor brands that we truly believe in.
 We have tested each line that we carry by shaving our own faces, and whether it be a 180-year-old brand from Germany or a new company from Portland, we know that all of our partners offer a fantastic product.
 We sell no mystery steels, no movie replicas, no soft imitations of straight razors that will dull quickly.
 We only sell the genuine article so you can’t make a bad choice.

-Swedish steel is the benchmark for straight razors.
+Swedish steel is a great starting point for straight razors.
 It is workable, easy to sharpen and repair, but it keeps an edge better than softer steels from China and will therefore shave you for months without needing to see a whetstone.
-We carry two lines of German razors, Dovo and Boker, and while Swedish steel may not keep its edge as long as steel from Japan, it offers a very competitive price point.
+We carry two lines of German razors made with Swedish steel, Dovo and Boker, and while Swedish steel may not keep its edge as long as steel from Japan, it offers a very competitive price point.
+If you want to step up to higher performance, Wacker and Ralf Aust are both smaller manufacturers using German steel.
+Their edges tend to be much better from the factory, and they keep a brilliantly sharp edge.
 German razors tend to be very consistent in their construction and finish.

 For decades, old-world manufacturers have held the monopoly on straight razor production but in 2013 Scott Miyako stepped onto the scene with the Portland Razor Co.
 He was quickly joined by Hunter Leah and together the two — then amateur — razorsmiths trained themselves quickly.
 They re-invented the way straight razors were made, changing the game with new techniques, modern materials and higher standards than just about anybody else.
 The Portland Razor Co. is known for their extreme attention to detail and the incredible shave that their razors offer.
 Not satisfied with disrupting the status quo in one sphere, they have started a program of training American barbers to use traditional straight razors in their barbershops.
 They are available for education on the proper use, maintenance, and most importantly, sanitization of straight razors in the barbershop setting.